itrajkov/itrajkov/README.md

 ## Yo wassup, I'm Ivan ✌️

-I'm a Computer Science student and a Software Engineer out of North Macedonia, currently working in the blockchain technology space.
+I'm a Computer Science student and a Software Engineer out of North Macedonia.
 I have an obsession with technology and a never-ending itch to learn and build things so ideally my Github should be a reflection of that.
 You will find various projects of varying quaility here depending on my skill level in the given field field at the time.